A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations: Abstract

 \section{Abstract}

-We argue that two prominent theories of ion heating in low-$\beta$ collisionless plasmas---stochastic and quasi-linear heating---represent similar physical processes in turbulence with different normalized cross helicities.
-To capture both, we propose a simple phenomenology based on the power in scales at which critically balanced fluctuations reach their smallest parallel scale.
-Simulations of test ions interacting with turbulence confirm our scalings across a wide range of different ion and turbulence properties, including with a steep ion-kinetic transition range as relevant to the solar wind.
+We argue that stochastic and resonant ion heating, often viewed as distinct processes in low-$\beta$ collisionless plasmas, are the far limits of a continuum controlled by nonlinear broadening of turbulent fluctuations, and thus by the normalized cross helicity.
+We propose a simple empirical formula that captures both regimes, generalizing that commonly used to describe stochastic heating.
+Simulations of test ions interacting with turbulence confirm our scalings across a wide range of different ion and turbulence properties, including with a steep ion-kinetic transition range as seen in the solar wind.
+Our results provide a unified framework for understanding ion heating processes across diverse astrophysical environments from black-hole accretion disks to the solar corona, also providing a compact and versatile subgrid model for larger-scale simulations.

-Ions within the turbulent low-$\beta$ solar corona and wind are observed to be continously heated, with more energization perpendicular to the local magnetic field than parallel \cite{Marsch1982-vu,Marsch2004-fw,Hellinger2006-ff}.
-Additionally, heavy ions are heated more than protons \cite{Kohl1998-cq,Esser1999-qd,Antonucci2000-lz} and protons more than electrons \cite{Cranmer2009-vf}, despite the low-frequency gyrokinetic model predicting that electron heating dominates at low $\beta$ \cite{Howes2010-ur,Kawazura2019-oy}.
-Many mechanisms have been proposed to explain these observations, including stochastic heating by uncorrelated turbulent fluctuations \cite{Chandran2010-ow,Chandran2013-ng}, wave-particle interactions leading to quasi-linear heating \cite{Hollweg2002-dw,Isenberg2011-wt,Isenberg2019-oy}, and others \cite{Chandran2005-mb,Schekochihin2009-qo,TenBarge2013-ux}.
-Despite this previous work, aspects of the underlying processes remain unclear, representing an important deficiency for building understanding of coronal heating and solar-wind acceleration.
+Turbulent ion heating is a key process in collisionless astrophysical plasmas such as the solar corona, accretion disks, the hot interstellar medium, and the intracluster medium \cite[e.g.,][]{Quataert1999-rq,Ferriere2001,Kunz2022,Howes2024-fn}.
+How turbulent energy is apportioned among species and channels sets the plasma's temperature, structure, radiative efficiency, and large-scale dynamical evolution.
+In the well-studied solar wind and corona, ions are observed to be continuously heated, with more energization perpendicular to the local magnetic field than parallel \cite{Marsch1982-vu,Marsch2004-fw,Hellinger2006-ff}, a process that plays a crucial role in driving solar wind acceleration and sustaining the high temperatures of the corona.
+Heavy ions are heated more than protons \cite{Kohl1998-cq,Esser1999-qd,Antonucci2000-lz} and protons more than electrons \cite{Cranmer2009-vf}.
+Many mechanisms have been proposed to explain these observations, including stochastic heating by uncorrelated turbulent fluctuations \cite{Chandran2010-ow,Chandran2013-ng}, wave-particle interactions leading to resonant heating \cite{Hollweg2002-dw,Isenberg2011-wt,Isenberg2019-oy}, and others \cite{Chandran2005-mb,Schekochihin2009-qo,TenBarge2013-ux}.
+However, theories of ion heating processes remain incomplete.
+As well as hindering our understanding of the heliosphere, this crucial deficiency represents an important limitation for modeling the dynamics and energetics of a wide array of other astrophysical processes.